BoxtheMaster/agentics-supplychain/readme.md

 What we do:

-- Build a large directed graph `G_FULL` where nodes are firm-level entities and edges represent **supply-chain** and **competitor** relationships.
+- Build a directed graph `G_FULL` where nodes are firm-level entities and edges represent **supply-chain** and **competitor** relationships.
 - Enrich each node with metadata (`conm`, `gvkey`, `FACTSET_ENTITY_ID`, `naics_sector`, `loc`, etc.).